 Work on the new station was overseen by Lieutenants J.C.
-Duane and J. St. C. Morton.
-A large hole ten feet deep was dug, and layers of pine logs were laid perpendicular to each other, forming a sort of grillwork.
+Duane and James St. Clair Morton of the Crops of Engineers.
+A large, ten-foot-deep hole was dug, and layers of pine logs were laid perpendicular to each other, forming a sort of grillwork.
 The hole was then filled with concrete to near ground level, and large granite blocks were put in place as a base for the approximately 800,000 bricks it took to build the tower.
-A central iron column supported a circular set of stairs that provided access to the lantern room, which housed a first-order Fresnel lens.
+A central iron column supported a circular set of stairs that provided access to the lantern room, which housed the first-order Fresnel lens.

 Given the station’s ample acreage, the keepers often kept cows or pigs and grew large vegetable gardens.
-When Major Charles Potter arrived for an inspection in November of 1909, he asked Keeper John Raynor what the oil house was used for.
-Before the Keeper could answer, a high-pitched female voiced answered loudly, “John uses that work shop and he’s going to use it as long as he’s here.
+When Major Charles Potter arrived for an inspection in November 1909, he asked Keeper John Raynor what the oil house was used for.
+Before the keeper could answer, a high-pitched female voiced answered loudly, “John uses that for a work shop and he’s going to use it as long as he’s here.
 John, you come here.”
 Potter looked and saw First Assistant John Potter (no relation, apparently) jump up from what he was occupied with and answer his wife’s call.
 She continued in a loud voice: “He’s got every devilish thing at this station except that old oil house and now he’s trying to get that.
 There ain’t a devilish thing left for John.
 He’s got everything filled with his hogs, his cows and his horse!”

-The unsettled Major Potter walked away in disgust from the confrontation, noting later, “the voice followed me growing louder and louder as the distance increase but I purposely avoided hearing anymore – I could not have felt more uncanny if I had been in an insane asylum.”
+The unsettled Major Potter walked away in disgust from the confrontation, noting later, “the voice followed me growing louder and louder as the distance increased but I purposely avoided hearing anymore – I could not have felt more uncanny if I had been in an insane asylum.”
 Assistant keeper Potter later apologized in writing, saying, “Women get sore sometimes and talk a good deal more than they might.”
 Major Potter first considered firing the assistant, but decided he was “rather loath to recommend drastic action in this case for such an old and faithful employee of the Board.”

-Shortly after assuming control of the nation’s lighthouses in 1939, they felt the Shinnecock Lighthouse was unstable and should be torn town.
-Local residents wanted the tower preserved and had the lighthouse examined by engineers, who found it to be “safe and stable.”
-The Coast Guard still pursued its demolition plans, and in December of 1948 the bottom portion of the brick walls on one side of the tower was jackhammered away and replaced with supporting timbers.
-The timbers were then doused with gasoline and set on fire.
+Shortly after assuming control of the nation’s lighthouses in 1939, the Coast Guard felt Shinnecock Lighthouse was unstable and should be torn town.
+Local residents wanted the tower preserved and had the lighthouse examined by engineers, who found it to be “safe and stable,” but the Coast Guard still pursued its demolition plans, and in December 1948 the bottom portion of the brick walls on one side of the tower was chiseled away and replaced with supporting timbers.
+The timbers were then doused with gasoline and set on fire by eighty-eight-year-old Ellsworth Howland.
 As the wood was consumed, the tower slowly leaned over and then crashed to the ground.